spotlightpa/poor-richard/content/news/2020-03-14-SPLSPECIALS14.md

 +++
-image = "external/58x6w7dgyrz7ks1xs5dnb86a3r.jpeg"
-image-description = "Elections officials said they are planning to report to their assigned polling locations on Tuesday, prepared with wipes and gloves." image-credit = "HEATHER KHALIFA / Philadelphia Inquirer" published = 2020-03-14T13:20:08.000Z slug = "pennsylvania-coronavirus-special-elections-bucks-county" authors = ["Gillian McGoldrick of LNP | LancasterOnline"] byline = "" title = "Three Pa. special elections are planned for Tuesday despite the coronavirus" description = "But on Friday, Gov. Tom Wolf cast doubt on whether the election in Bucks County will take place as scheduled." blurb = "But on Friday, Gov. Tom Wolf cast doubt on whether the election in Bucks County will take place as scheduled." kicker = "Coronavirus" suppress-featured = true topics = ["Coronavirus"] internal-id = "SPLSPECIALS14" internal-budget = "" arc-id = "H4R3JUJ32RCXPFHWVNWZ6ZLLRI" subtitle = "" linktitle = ""
+image-description = "Elections officials said they are planning to report to their assigned polling locations on Tuesday, prepared with wipes and gloves." image-credit = "HEATHER KHALIFA / Philadelphia Inquirer" published = 2020-03-14T13:20:08.000Z slug = "pennsylvania-coronavirus-special-elections-bucks-county" authors = ["Gillian McGoldrick"] byline = "Gillian McGoldrick of LNP | LancasterOnline" description = "But on Friday, Gov. Tom Wolf cast doubt on whether the election in Bucks County will take place as scheduled." kicker = "Coronavirus" linktitle = "" suppress-featured = true topics = ["Coronavirus"] internal-id = "SPLSPECIALS14" internal-budget = "" arc-id = "H4R3JUJ32RCXPFHWVNWZ6ZLLRI" subtitle = "" image = "external/58x6w7dgyrz7ks1xs5dnb86a3r.jpeg" title = "Three Pa. special elections are planned for Tuesday despite the coronavirus" blurb = "But on Friday, Gov. Tom Wolf cast doubt on whether the election in Bucks County will take place as scheduled."
 +++
 <i>This story was produced as part of a joint effort between </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i>, </i><a href="https://lancasteronline.com/"><i>LNP Media Group</i></a><i>, </i><a href="https://www.pennlive.com/"><i>PennLive</i></a><i>, </i><a href="https://papost.org/"><i>PA Post</i></a><i>, and </i><a href="https://www.witf.org/"><i>WITF</i></a><i> to cover how Pennsylvania state government is responding to the coronavirus.</i>